GeraldCNelson/nutmod/Readme.md

     available for consumption by a representative consumer.
 Units - kg/day
   - nutrient.code — a nutrient code combines the common name of the nutrient and the units it is in.
-Example - folate\_µg"
+Example - folate\_µg (folate in micrograms)
   - nutrient.Q — the quantity of a nutrient available from an IMPACT commodity per day
   - nutrient.sum \[.all, .staple, .foodGroup\] — The sum of nutrient.Q